HackerspaceMumbai/eleventy-high-performance-blog/blog/AzureSWA_CLI_CustomAuthentication.md

 ### Pull Request in Pre-Production

-Great, now that we have corroborated on our workstation, the web app has a functioning IAM; let's validate it after deploying it on Azure.
+Great, now that we have corroborated, on our workstation, that the web app has a functioning IAM; let's validate it after deploying it on Azure.

 Push the branch to GitHub.